-- Hong Pian Tee (Chairman), independent director

-- Khoo Song Koon, independent director

-- Ng Sey Ming, independent director
+- Khoo Song Koon (Chairman), independent director - Hong Pian Tee, lead independent director - Raymond Lam Kuo Wei, independent director - Ng Sey Ming, independent director (Retired on 30 September 2020)

 The Audit Committee carried out its functions in accordance with the Section 201B of the Singapore Companies Act, Chapter 50, the SGX-ST Listing Manual and the Code of Corporate Governance.
 The functions performed and further details are set out in the Corporate Governance Report.